-Emergency Operations Plan
+Emergency Response and Evacuation Plan

-The purpose of the Emergency Operations Plan (EOP) is to provide the necessary guidance to organize and direct operations in the event of an emergency and/or civil defense action that may be necessary.
-Because they are co-located on the same campuses, Hawai'i Community College works with the University of Hawai'i at Hilo to develop and follow a joint Emergency Operations Plan.
-The EOP is periodically reviewed and updated.
-The completed EOP has been approved by the Director of the Hawai'i County Civil Defense.
+The purpose of the Emergency Response and Evacuation Plan is to provide the necessary guidance to organize and direct operations in the event of an emergency and/or civil defense action.
+Although Hawai'i Community College and the University of Hawai'i at Hilo have independent emergency operation plans, because the campuses are shared, both institutions work together in the event of an emergency.
+The Emergency Response and Evacuation Plan is periodically reviewed and updated.
+The final Emergency Plan is reviewed and approved by the Director of the Hawai'i County Civil Defense.
 (Policy Haw 2.203)